Rocinha Favela Local Tour

 - Please provide a correct WhatsApp number so I can share the meeting point details and confirm your booking.

-- Payment is accepted by contactless card (tap to pay on mobile), cash (Brazilian reais), or bank transfer (USD, EUR, or GBP).
+- Payment is accepted by contactless card (tap to pay on mobile) or cash.

 - Centro Municipal de Saúde Dr. Albert Sabin, Gávea, Rio de Janeiro